ddcreation/trading-manager/README.md

 ## General info

 The purpose of this project is to allow any developer to quickly start in the big trading world.
-The dashboard gives you an overview of your current balance and the evolution of your favorite crypto.
+The dashboard gives you an overview of your current balance and the evolution of your favorites assets.
 You can create your own trading strategies and make simulations (visible in the Opportunities tab) to find the best approach start investing in trading.

 ## Technologies